wyu6609/BOT_IO/README.md

-## Features
+# Features

-# User can add signup and create an account
+## User can create an account and login
 <p align="center"><img src = "/git-demo/login_signup_demo.gif"/></p>

-# User can add a bot to their cart.
+## User can add a bot to their cart.
 Each user has a unique cart, and saved to backend database.
 <p align="center"><img src = "/git-demo/add-to-cart.gif"/></p>

-# User can add reviews to a bot and delete only their review.
+## User can add reviews to a bot and delete only their review.
 User can also see the average review of each bot.
 <p align="center"><img src = "/git-demo/review-demo.gif"/></p>

-# Back-end schema
+## Back-end schema
 <p align="center"><img src = "/git-demo/schema.png"/></p>